 Earlier in 2021, I decided it was finally time to step up my film scanning game.
 I was tired of spending an entire afternoon scanning just 5 rolls of film on the Epson V600 and getting just passable, inflexible results.

-After scanning more than 100 rolls with the Essential Film Holder, I’ve found that it is a good device that allows film photographers to quickly and reliably scan their film with a DSLR.
-The holder is easy to use with nearly any light source, and keeps film reliably flat as well as scratch free.
+After scanning more than 100 rolls with the Essential Film Holder, I’ve found that it is a reliable device for scanning negatives The holder is easy to use while keeping film reliably flat and scratch-free.
+The EFH is a good solution for the price, but it does have some flaws.

-There may be options out there that keep film flatter, or allow the user to scan faster by using a winding knob to pull film through the device.
+There may be options out there that keep film flatter or allow the user to scan faster by using a winding knob to pull the film through the device.
 But overall, this system does a good job for the price.

 What is the Essential Film Holder?

 The Essential film holder is a device that holds negatives flat when DSLR scanning.
-It is made entirely of sturdy plastic, and is made up of a riser/diffuser panel and masks for either 120 film or 35mm.
+It is made entirely of sturdy plastic, and is made up of a riser/diffuser panel and masks for either 120 or 35mm film.

 The masks are made up of three pieces: a top and bottom mask, as well as a thin plastic sheet that guides the film through.
 When you’re purchasing the EFH, you can purchase additional masks to show the frame borders, or for different medium format film sizes.